 Graduate Applicant Checklist:

-- Complete and submit the Online Application for Admission or contact the Office of Graduate Studies for a paper application.
+- Complete and submit the Online Application for Admission or contact the Office of Graduate Admissions for a paper application.

 - Submit a resume or one-page summary of all work experience.